- Brand name

-There is a potential risk of blood clots forming when higher than recommended doses of Berinert® are used to treat Capillary Leak Syndrome (outflow of fluid from the small blood vessels into the tissue), which is a non approved indication.
+There is a potential risk of blood clots forming when higher than recommended doses of Berinert® are used, such as to treat Capillary Leak Syndrome (outflow of fluid from the small blood vessels into the tissue), which is a non-approved indication.

 Other side effects not listed above may also occur in some patients.
 Tell your doctor if you notice any other effects.

 Do not be alarmed by this list of possible side effects.

 This medicine does not generally cause any undesired reactions.